jcubic/coverage.el/README.md

 M-x jest-coverage-mode
 ```

-Enabling the mode is very slow, if your JavaScript source file that's big.
+Enabling the mode is very slow, if your JavaScript source file is big.
 To refresh the view
 after made changes to coverage file you can call `M-x jc/mark-buffer`.

 ## License